ocaml/platform-blog/opam-1-2-travisci.md

 1.2:

 ```
-$ opam pin add <my-project-name> .
+$ opam pin add <my-project-name> . --edit
 [... follow the instructions ...]
 ```

-Once this is done, you can continue to edit the newly created `opam` file and check that is is consistent with the `opam lint` command.
+That command should create a fresh `opam` file; if not, your might need to fix the warnings in the file by re-running the command.
+Once the file is created, you can edit it directly and use `opam lint` to check that is is well-formed.

 If you want to run tests, do not forget to add `{test}` dependencies and a `build-test` field.
 For instance, if you use `oasis` and